justinsisley/mostly/README.md

 npm run deploy
 ```

 > __Note:__ [now.sh](https://zeit.co/now) is one of the quickest and easiest ways to get your app deployed.
-Regardless, like every other part of this starter kit, I encourage you to modify `deploy.sh` to suit your needs.
+It also offers a free plan.
+Nevertheless, like every other part of this starter kit, I encourage you to modify `deploy.sh` to suit your needs.

 ## Pre-commit Hook